ukaiukai164-a11y/monero-rpc-cli/README.md

 # Monero RPC CLI

-A small TypeScript CLI for exploring the Monero network through `monero-ts`.
+A small TypeScript CLI for exploring and learning about the Monero network through `monero-ts`.

+Built for network exploration, RPC learning, and educational use.

-It can inspect network information, blocks, transactions, and the mempool using a Monero daemon RPC endpoint.
+The CLI can inspect network information, blocks, transactions, ring members, outputs, and the mempool using a Monero daemon RPC endpoint.

 ## Requirements